-It is very difficult to make good career plans when one is in the midst of full blown burnout.
+1 Whether you are at the start, midway or nearing retirement - It is very difficult to make good career plans when in the midst of full blown burnout.
 There just isn't the spare mental or physical capacity.
+The mental agility, time and attitude needed for successful career planning is simply not there.

-Offering career planning to someone who is currently depressed or with any significant mental wellbeing issue is misguided.
-Important decisions should not be made when someone has burnout as even the process of exploring ones career could be very distressing.
+3 Important decisions should not be made when someone has burnout as even the process of exploring ones career could be very distressing.

-Career planning and career crisis management
+Career planning vs career crisis

-Career decision making in burnout tends to be more of the "help get me out of here" type and less of the "proactive steady well planned creative" type.
+Career decision making in burnout tends to be more of the "help get me out of here" type and less "proactive steady well planned creative" type.

 Two things happen frequently in burnout as ways of dealing with the downwards spiral....

 A) changing career by" kneejerk" , "scattergun" or "try once" (often all not quite couched correctly thus resulting in demoralising rejections)

 B) just carry on, batten down the hatches.

 Neither A or B are addressing the problem.